NagoyaBoy/SolidDesigner/README.md

 ## FAQ

 **How close is this to production tools like Creo?**
 The aspiration is parity for core workflows with a modern, open architecture.
-Today the project is pre‑alpha; many features are WIP.
+Today the project is pre‑alpha; many capabilities are WIP.

 **Is there a scripting API?**
 A Python API is planned.
 Early internal scaffolding exists; public API is forthcoming.